PeteJames21/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Check the last digit of an integer

 ## 2-print_alphabet.py
+Print the entire ascii lowercase alphabet

+## 3-print_alphabt.py
-Print the entire ascii lowercase alphabets
+Print the entire ascii lowercase alphabet excluding `q` and `e`